doug-harriman/magnetic-fem/README.md

 2. Create body for enclosing volume (air, vacuum, etc.)
 3. Select all of the created bodies
 4. From the Part Workbench (not Part Design), use the `Boolean Fragments` tool to gather all of the bodies into a Boolean Fragment.
+   * This operation cuts the bodies withing the encosing volume out of that volume.
+When the Boolean Fragment object is then meshed, this keeps the system from having overlapping meshes.
-5. Open the FEB Workbench
+6. Open the FEB Workbench
-6. Create an Analysis Container
+7. Create an Analysis Container
-7. Delete the default solver in the container.
+8. Delete the default solver in the container.
-8. Create an Elmer Solver in the Analysis container.
+9. Create an Elmer Solver in the Analysis container.
-9. Select the Elmer Solver
+10. Select the Elmer Solver
-10. Add a MagnetoDynamicEquation to the Solver.
+11. Add a MagnetoDynamicEquation to the Solver.
-11. Select the Analysis Container
+12. Select the Analysis Container
-12. Add a MaterialFluid (for air)
+13. Add a MaterialFluid (for air)
-13. Close out the Task dialog (don't add any Geometry referenes)
+14. Close out the Task dialog (don't add any Geometry referenes)
-14. Select the MaterialFluid again and go to its Data Property View
+15. Select the MaterialFluid again and go to its Data Property View
-15. On the references line, click '...'
+16. On the references line, click '...'
-16. Open the Boolean Fragments container and select the Air body.
-Click OK.
+17. Open the Boolean Fragments container and select the Boolean Fragments object.
+1. Double click to the right of the Boolean Fragments object.
+The field should become editable.
+2. Type in the name of the solid assicated with the enclosing volume.
+At this time, the best guess for the identifier is `Solid<N>` where N is the number of the body within the Boolean Fragment object.
+Ex: if the encosing volume is the third object in the Boolean Fragment object, you would use `3`.
-17. Add a MaterialSolid
+18. Add a MaterialSolid
-18. Select Iron-Generic
+19. Select Iron-Generic
-19. Again in the Data Property View, open the References dialog and select both magnet bodies within the Boolean Fragments.
+20. Again in the Data Property View, open the References dialog and manually enter the identifier for the Solids used.
+For multiple Solids, separate the values with a comma (`,`).
-20. To the Solver, add a Magnetization Boundary Constraint
+21. To the Solver, add a Magnetization Boundary Constraint
-21. Add a Z magnetization of 5000, click OK.
+22. Add a Z magnetization of 5000, click OK.
-22. Add the magnet bodies in the same manner as you did for the solid propety.
+23. Add the magnet bodies in the same manner as you did for the solid propety.
-23. Click the Boolean Fragments container.
+24. Click the Boolean Fragments container.
-24. Click the GMsh icon to create the mesh.
+25. Click the GMsh icon to create the mesh.
-25. Set properties
+26. Set properties
   * Element Dimension: From Shap
   * Element order: 1st

+To-do items:

+- [ ] Add in screenshots of each step.
+- [ ] Generate a YouTube video demonstrating the process.

 ### General Learnings